 - April 13: Deadline for speakers to confirm their participation.

-- TBD in April: Public announcement of full speaker list.
+- April 14-23: Public announcement of full speaker list.

 - TBD in April: Public announcement of detailed schedule.